 The Site comprises the majority of the area bounded by Park Lawn Road (west), Lake Shore Boulevard West (south), the Canadian National Rail corridor (north), and by on-and-off ramps for the Gardiner Expressway (northeast).
 The Site is comprised of two properties: 2150 and 2194 Lake Shore Boulevard West.
+2150 Lake Shore Boulevard West is also known as 23 Park Lawn Road.

-There are currently two structures on Site:
+There are currently two structures on the Site:

-- The Christie Water Tower, at 2150 Lake Shore's north edge, a remnant industrial artefact from the demolished Christie Lakeshore Bakery; and, - A BMO Bank of Montreal branch in a single-storey commercial building located at 2194 Lake Shore Boulevard West, at the northeast corner of Lake Shore Boulevard West and Park Lawn Road.
+- The Water Tower, at 2150 Lake Shore's north edge, a remnant industrial artefact from the demolished Christie Lakeshore Bakery; and, - A BMO Bank of Montreal branch in a single-storey commercial building located at 2194 Lake Shore Boulevard West, at the northeast corner of Lake Shore Boulevard West and Park Lawn Road.